Convince with good arguments in every presentation

 However, despite all the preparation, one should not forget the audience factor: it is not unusual for listeners to disturb the presentation with interjections or questions or similar unforeseen events.
 However, anyone who tries perfectionistly to prepare for all eventualities, only makes himself crazy.

-Nobody can foresee what the audience wants to know.
-Those who still try to get into a defensive posture for fear of criticism from the outset - not a good prerequisite for a self-confident appearance.
-Well-proportioned spontaneity and small mistakes make even sympathetic.
+Because nobody can predict what the listeners want to know.
+Anyone who tries to do so fears defensive criticism from the outset - not a good prerequisite for a self-confident demeanor.
+Well-balanced spontaneity and small mistakes make people even likeable.

 How to prepare your presentation optimally: 15 tips

 A well-prepared presentation is already half-finished.
 Therefore, start with the preparation in time, so that you do not get in time.
 We will show you what is important.

 - Properly structured, is half won: They should not first compose the structure of the subject in their lecture, but instead have to think about a logical structure of their arguments.

 - Use Headlines: If you are well versed in the topic, write meaningful keywords on index cards - these will ensure that you do not forget anything.
 Or make a note of the most important headlines on a headline sheet to keep track.